-THE FIRST SUMMER SCHOOL OF THE INTERNATIONAL PROJECT LIGHT4HEALTH, Wolverhampton, UK
+THE FIRST ERASMUS SCHOOL OF THE INTERNATIONAL PROJECT LIGHT4HEALTH, Wolverhampton, UK

 Topic: Interior Lighting for Domestic Spaces.